 Do not dig or till the soil; we do not want to disrupt the physical structure, living microorganisms and ecological processes in the undisturbed soil.
 Don’t pull up any weeds.
 Knock ‘em down or cut them.
 But leave them on the ground to be smothered so they will decompose and add their nutrients into the soil.
 You can sheet-mulch right on top of undisturbed lawn sod.

-You should sheet-mulch your new bed the season before you plan to plant.
+You should sheet-mulch your new bed the growing season before you plan to plant.
 If you don’t want to wait, you can cut holes through the layers and plant directly in the soil beneath.